Dining at Ayers Rock

 Tours & Tickets

 Enjoy an Aussie-style barbecue dinner with views of Australia’s most recognized natural icon, Uluru (Ayers Rock).
-After a day exploring Australia’s Red Centre, ...
+Unwind with a complimentary glass of wine as ...
 Read more

 Duration: 3 hours 30 minutes (approx.)